Academic Program Assessment Committee (APAC)

 - Dr. Christian Sonnenberg, Associate Professor & Associate Dean

-- Dr. Chelakara Subramanian, Professor, Department of Aerospace, Physics & Space Sciences (APSS)
+- Dr. David Fleming, Associate Professor, Department of Aerospace, Physics & Space Sciences (APSS)

-- Dr. Josko Zec, Associate Professor, Department of Computer Engineering & Sciences (CES)
+- Dr. Khaled Slhoub, Assistant Professor, Department of Electrical Engineering & Computer Science (EECS)

 - Dr. Ilya Mingareev, Assistant Professor & Mechanical Engineering Program Chair, Department of Mechanical & Civil Engineering (MCE)

-- Dr. Kevin Johnson, Professor & Oceanography and Environmental Science Program Chair, Department of Ocean Engineering & Marine Sciences (OEMS)
+- Dr. Steven Lazarus, Professor, Department of Ocean Engineering & Marine Sciences (OEMS)

 - Liberal Arts: Dr. Andy Stanfield, Assistant Professor & English/ESL/Languages Program Chair, School of Arts & Communications (SAC)

-- Mathematics: Dr. Michael Shaw, Associate Professor, Department of Mathematical Sciences (MTH)
+- Mathematics: Dr. Michael Shaw, Associate Professor, Department of Mathematics and Systems Engineering (MSE)

-- Science: Dr. Pavithra Pathirathna, Assistant Professor, Department of Biomedical and Chemical Engineering & Sciences (BCES)
+- Science: Dr. Pavithra Pathirathna, Assistant Professor, Department of Chemistry and Chemical Engineering (CCE)

-- Dr. John Deaton, Interim Dean, College of Aeronautics
+- Dr. John Deaton, Dean, College of Aeronautics

 - Dr. Theodore Richardson, Dean, Nathan M. Bisk College of Business